kmicki/SteamDeckGyroDSU/README.md

 The program is for Steam Deck specifically so instructions are for building on Steam Deck.

+Steps below (reinstall dependencies+build+install as a service) are included in install.sh script.
+Follow the steps if you don't want to use the script.

 ### Dependencies

 Repository depends on libraries that are already installed in the Steam Deck's system.
 Unfortunately, even though the libraries are there, the header files are not, so they have to be reinstalled.